Milestone-Proposal:Parametron, 1954

 Material Limitations

 During the early 1950s, the materials available for electronic components were limited.
-The Parametron, which relied on the parametric excitation of non-linear reactance to achieve switching, required high-quality inductors and capacitors.
+The parametron, which relied on the parametric excitation of non-linear inductance to achieve switching, required high-quality inductors and capacitors.
 The scarcity of high-quality materials and the limitations in manufacturing technology posed significant challenges.
 Achieving the necessary precision and reliability in component fabrication was a major hurdle.

 Design Complexity